Indoor Air Quality

 If you've reviewed the heating section of our site at all, you know that there are a whole lot of different options to consider when it comes to the way in which you heat your home.
 Even with all of the competition around, though, the furnace has held onto its position as one of, if not the most popular heating systems in the country.
 It's easy to understand why.

 Furnaces generate heat by using electrical resistance heating or burning natural gas.
 (There are oil furnaces out there, but we neither install nor service them.)
 Once the furnace has generated the heat, that heat is transferred to air via the heat exchanger.
 That heated air then circulates throughout the house via the ductwork.
-If you're looking for a way to quickly and effectively heat your home, a furnace in Fenton MI from the pros here at First Choice Heating & Cooling may be the way to go.
+If you're looking for a way to quickly and effectively heat your home, a furnace in Fenton MI from the pros here at First Choice Heating & Cooling are the way to go.

 You Need a Professional Furnace Installation